liborty/times/README.md

 We generate new random data for each repeated run.
 The differences in `ste` between algorithms inform us about their relative stability under changing data.
 Some algorithms suffer from data sensitivity (poor worst-case performance) and this may be indicated by relatively high `ste`, e.g. `mutsort`.

-The tests are also automatically repeated over different lengths of the input data vectors, in steps of their *orders of magnitude*: 10,100,1000,10000, etc. This enables comparisons of algorithms as the difficulty of the problem increases.
-The algorithms with lower computational complexity and/or faster implementations will start to win more convincingly at greater magnitudes.
-A word of warning: it is not recommended to set the magnitudes range to more than 5, as it may take a very long time to run.
-Then the process may have to be externally terminated.
+The tests are also automatically repeated over different lengths of the input data vectors, in specified range and step.
+This enables comparisons of algorithms as the difficulty of the problem increases.
+The algorithms with lower computational complexity and/or faster implementations will start to win more convincingly at greater lengths.
+When the given range is too big, then the process may have to be externally terminated.
 Depending, of course, on the algorithms and the speed of the machine.

 ## Main Features